 The primary sources of revenue for governmental activities are derived from property taxes and unrestricted grants and entitlements.
-These revenue sources represent 85.58% of total governmental revenue.
+These revenue sources represent 83.10% of total governmental revenue.
 Real estate property is reappraised every six years.

-The graph below illustrates governmental activities revenue and expenses for fiscal years 2019 and 2018.
+The graph below illustrates governmental activities revenue and expenses for fiscal years 2020 and 2019.
+Revenues and expenses for fiscal year 2019 have been restated due to the implementation of GASB Statement No. 84.